-Patient or population: Mild/Moderate/Severe COVID-19

-Setting: Worldwide Intervention: Vitamin D

-Comparison: Standard care/Placebo
+Patient or population: Mild/Moderate/Severe COVID-19 Setting: Worldwide Intervention: Vitamin D Comparison: Standard care/Placebo

-Outcomes Anticipated absolute effects (95% CI) Relative effect Ne of participants Certainty of the Risk with Standard care/Placebo Risk with Vitamin D (95% CI) Ne of participants (studies) evidence (GRADE) Comments Viral negative conversion D3 - not reported - outcome not yet measured or reported Viral negative conversion D7 - not reported - - - outcome not yet measured or reported Clinical improvement D7 - not reported - - - outcome not yet measured or reported Clinical improvement D14-D28 - not reported - - - outcome not yet measured or reported WHO Progression Score (level 6 or above) D7 - not reported - outcome not yet measured or reported WHO Progression Score (level 6 or above) D14-D28 - not reported - outcome not yet measured or reported WHO progression score (level 7 or above) D7 - not reported - - - outcome not yet measured or reported WHO progression score (level 7 or above) D14-D28 500 per 1,000 20 per 1,000 (5 to 145) RR 0.04 (0.01 to 0.29) 76 (1 RCT) b ⊕OOO VERY LOW c,d,e All-cause mortality D7 - not reported - outcome not yet measured or reported All-cause mortality D14-D28 56 per 1,000 31 per 1,000 (3 to 325) RR 0.56 (0.05 to 5.85) 313 (2 RCTs) f ⊕OOO VERY LOW c,g,h Adverse events 0 per 1,000 0 per 1,000 (0 to 0) RR 2.98 (0.12 to 72.30) 237 (1 RCT) i ⊕⊕OO LOW h,j Serious adverse events - not reported - - outcome not yet measured or reported The risk in the intervention group (and its 95% confidence interval) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95% CI).
-Clt: Confidence interval); RRP: Risk ratio
+Outcomes Anticipated absolute effects (95% CI) Relative effect Ne of participants (studies) Certainty of the evidence Comments UNELARING Risk with Standard care/Placebo Risk with Vitamin D (95% CI) (studies) (GRADE) Communis Viral negative conversion D3 - not reported outcome not yet measured or reported Viral negative conversion D7 - not reported • - outcome not yet measured or reported Clinical improvement D7 - not reported - • - outcome not yet measured or reported Clinical improvement D14-D28 - not reported - outcome not yet measured or reported WHO Progression Score (level 6 or above) D7 - not reported outcome not yet measured or reported WHO Progression Score (level 6 or above) D14-D28 - not reported outcome not yet measured or reported WHO progression score (level 7 or above) D7 - not reported - outcome not yet measured or reported WHO progression score (level 7 or above) D14-D28 500 per 1,000 20 per 1,000 (5 to 145) RR 0.04 (0.01 to 0.29) 76 (1 RCT) b VERY LOW C,d,e All-cause mortality D7 - not reported - outcome not yet measured or reported All-cause mortality D14-D28 56 per 1,000 31 per 1,000 (3 to 325) RR 0.56 (0.05 to 5.85) 313 (2 RCTs) f VERY LOW C.g.h Adverse events 0 per 1,000 0 per 1,000 (0 to 0) RR 2.98 (0.12 to 72.30) 237 (1 RCT) i €€OO LOW hj Serious adverse events - not reported - outcome not yet measured or reported "The risk in the intervention group (and its 55% confidence interval) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 55% CO).
+CI: Confidence Interval; RR: Risk ratio

-GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect
+GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident that the true effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect.

 Explanations: a.
 Last updated: 06 December, 2020; b.
 Entrenas Castillo M, J Steroid Biochem Mo, 2020; c.
 Risk of bias downgraded by 1 level: some concerns regarding adequate randomization and deviations from intended interventions.; d.
 Indirectness downgraded by 1 level: results are from a single study from a single institution, therefore results in this population might not be generalizable to other settings.; e.
 Imprecision downgraded by 1 level: due to low number of events and participants.; f.
 Entrenas Castillo M, J Steroid Biochem Mo, 2020; Murai I, medRxiv, 2020; g.
-Inconsistency downgraded by 1 level: I=58.9%; h.
+Inconsistency downgraded by 1 level: $I^2$ =58.9%; h.
 Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and low number of events and participants.; i.
 Murai I, medRxiv, 2020; j.
 We presume that the adverse event rates and the corresponding relative risks, are similar across diverse settings; therefore not downgraded for indirectness.